emlyn-arturo/image_quality_classifier_uni/README.md

 Finds the best photo for you!

 ## Was developed for a project course in Deep Learning at the Technical Unviersity of Munich.
+#### MISSING: Only SVM is currently in the repository.
+The other used algorithms need to be added in future commits
 ---

 ## Development setup and tips